 I asked Mel to share more about her dividend investing experience with the Canadian Budget audience.

-How did you get started as a dividend investor?
+How did you become a dividend investor?

 I became a dividend investor at the age of 25 when I opened my first investment account.
 I didn’t know anything about investing at the time, so I turned to my parents who were DIY investors.
 They gave me a list of companies to consider and the first stocks I ever owned were Bank of Nova Scotia, Enbridge, and TC Energy.
 I still own them to this day.